-Power Hawk is a trademark of Concurrent Computer Corporation.
+Power Hawk, PowerMAXION and TurboHawk are trademarks of Concurrent Computer Corporation.

 UNIX is a registered trademark and X/Motif is a trademark of The Open Group.

 POSIX is a registered trademark of the Institute of Electronics and Electrical Engineers.

 AltiVec and PowerStack II are trademarks of Motorola Corporation.